Cass Elliot: Later work

 In 1973, Elliot hired as her manager Allan Carr, who was also managing the careers of Tony Curtis, Ann-Margret, and Peter Sellers.
 Carr felt Elliot needed to leave pop and rock music and head into the cabaret circuit, so a show was put together comprising old standards along with a few new songs written for her by friends.
 The act included Elliot and two male singers who served as backup singers and sidekicks during the musical numbers.
 The title of the show was Don't Call Me Mama Anymore, named after one of the songs written by Elliot's friend Earle Brown.
 The song was born out of Elliot's frustration with being identified as "Mama Cass".
 The show debuted in Pittsburgh on February 9, 1973.
 Elliot felt ready to tackle Las Vegas once again and premiered at the Flamingo.
 This time, she received rave reviews.
 The Las Vegas Sun wrote, "Cass Elliot, making a strong point that she is no longer Mama Cass, has a good act serving notice that she is here to stay.
 The audience was with her all the way ... no empty seats anywhere."
 She then took her act to higher-echelon casinos and swankier nightclubs in cities throughout the country.

 Elliot provided the voice for her appearance on the 1973 episode of The New Scooby-Doo Movies, "The Haunted Candy Factory".
-She also appeared on Scooby-Doo!
-Mystery Incorporated in the episodes "The Secret Serum", "Pawn of Shadows", and "Dance of the Undead" as a Crystal Cove citizen.
+Decades after her death, her character reappeared in Scooby-Doo!
+Mystery Incorporated in cameo form, in the episodes "The Secret Serum", "Pawn of Shadows", and "Dance of the Undead" as a Crystal Cove citizen.

 The city of Baltimore dedicated August 15, 1973, as "Cass Elliot Day" in her honor for her homecoming.